 In some cases, the entire delivery process of all the kittens could even last as long as 24 hours, especially for larger litters.
 A typical litter size is four to six newborns.

 If it looks like labor and delivery is going to be long, your cat will need some nourishment.
-Offer her a small amount of her favorite food.
+Offer her a small amount of her favorite food and some water.

-Kittens are usually, but not always, born head first (up to one-third are breech births—that is, the feet come out first—pay particular attention to this situation as the new momma may need help getting out the breeched newborn).
+Kittens are usually, but not always, born head first (up to one-third are breech births—i.e., the feet come out first—pay particular attention to this situation as the new momma may need help getting out the breeched newborn).

 Each newborn will be in a membrane sac with fluid.
 If the sac does not burst when it comes out, the queen will rupture the sac with her tongue.